peteroupc/html3dutil/doc/H3DU.Meshes.md

 Contains methods that create meshes of various geometric shapes.

+Note that wherever a method in this class describes how texture coordinates are generated, it is assumed that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right corner.

 ### Methods

 * [.createBox](#H3DU.Meshes.createBox)<br>Creates a mesh of a box (rectangular prism), which